OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-precedents-dependents.md

 ![Arrow tracing dependent cells in the Excel UI.](../images/excel-ranges-trace-dependents.png)

 > [!IMPORTANT]
-> The `getDirectDependents` method can't retrieve dependent cells across workbooks.
+> The `getDirectDependents` method doesn't retrieve dependent cells across workbooks.

 The following code sample gets the direct dependents for the active range and then changes the background color of those dependent cells to yellow.